Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Job outlook for registered nurses

-The United States Bureau of Labor Statistics expects the number of registered nurses in the nation to rise by 16 percent between 2014 and 2024, leading to an additional 439,300 jobs within this period.
+The United States Bureau of Labor Statistics expects the number of registered nurses in the nation to rise by 16 percent thru 2024, leading to an additional 439,300 jobs within this period.
 This growth is much faster than the average rate for all local industries.
 Greater emphasis on preventative healthcare, growing rates of chronic health conditions, and an aging population are all fueling this growth.

 Motivated registered nurses can progress in their careers with additional education.
 Registered Nurse to Bachelor of Science in Nursing courses, available online, help nurses who don't already have a bachelor's degree gain the qualifications required to pursue further job opportunities.